brechtm/rinohtype/doc/quickstart.rst

 Using an Existing Template
 --------------------------

-Rinohtype includes two document templates; :class:`Article` and :class:`Book`.
-These templates can be customized by passing an instance of respectively :class:`Article.Configuration` or :class:`Book.Configuration` as `configuration` on template instantiation.
+Rinohtype provides a number of standard :ref:`document templates`.
+These can be customized by passing an instance of the associated :class:`rinoh.template.TemplateConfiguration` as `configuration` on template instantiation.

 The example from :ref:`library_quickstart` above can be customized by setting template options.